The Ultimate Family Photo Guide

 Consider where you might want to hang your piece.
 For example, if you want a display above your couch, consider one large piece or a dramatic gallery created from smaller pieces.
 Looking to fill an awkward nook?
 Consider a stack of Instagram Minis.
 We pulled together some inspiration below.

 2. Choose your Arrangement

 How many photos are you framing?
 If you’re framing more than a couple, we recommend our collection of curated gallery walls.
 Just drag and drop your photos for an ideal arrangement that’s easy to hang thanks to our life-sized hanging guide.
-If you’re only framing one or two, think about where you would like to place them.
-For example, Instagram Minis are charming and pretty leaning on a nightstand.
+Hanging one or two small frames in an unexpected place can highlight a really special photo, too.

 3. Pick your Size